bryal/Helion/README.md

 		* `Linear Smoothing`: `"previous value" + ("value difference" * max("Frame time difference" / "Time constant", 1))`

 	* `Update Freq.
 [Hz]`: How often to update LEDs.
-Should be higher than `Frame Grabber` -> `Interval`.
+Should be higher than FPS of `Frame Grabber` -> `Interval`.
 When no new frame has been captured, just keep smoothing the colors to previous frame.

 * `Colors`: Everything is read.